 Of course, for our larger clients, our solutions for enterprise hosting can handle upwards of 50,000 concurrent users and more than $1 million in transactions daily…so whatever your hosting needs are, we’ve got a Managed Cloud solution to match them.

 At the end of the day, the important thing is that you maximize your business’s potential, and that’s exactly what we strive to help you do.
-And though this article is by no means a comprehensive account of cloud computing advice, the four tips shared above are essential for businesses of all sizes, and can sometimes be overlooked.
+Although this article is by no means a comprehensive account of cloud computing advice, the four cloud tips shared above are essential for businesses of all sizes, and can sometimes be overlooked.